-Each February, survey participants select the companies that set the standard for excellence in marketing across all industries and within their own industry.
+Survey participants select companies that set the standard for marketing excellence.

 Apple was voted the overall winner of the 2012 CMO Survey Award for Marketing Excellence… yet again.
 Apple has been selected as the winner or co-winner for five consecutive years by the sample of top marketers.
 So why is Apple a great marketer?

 When Apple, Inc. (then Apple Computer, Inc.) incorporated in January 1977, its investor/advisor, Mike Markkula, assembled a 3-point marketing philosophy.
 Amazingly, thirty-five years later, this philosophy remains at the core of what makes Apple so effective at creating and profiting from loyal customers.
 This, in my view, is the definition of a strong marketing capability.
 Here are Apple’s original three points:

 - Empathy – We will truly understand their [customer] needs better than any other company.

 - Focus – In order to do a good job of the things we decide to do, we must eliminate all of the unimportant opportunities.

 - Impute – People DO judge a book by its cover.
 We may have the best product, the highest quality, the most useful software, etc.; if we present them in a slipshod manner, they will be perceived as slipshod; if we present them in a creative, professional manner, we will impute the desired qualities.